percona/pmm-doc/docs/details/clickhouse.md

 # ClickHouse

-You can use an external Clickhouse database instance outside the PMM Server container running on other hosts.
+You can use an external ClickHouse database instance outside the PMM Server container running on other hosts.

 ## Environment variables